 As you all know, guinea pigs are herbivores, and their digestive system can extract nutrients from a variety of greens and grasses.

-Alternatively, wet, leafy greens and forages are also an excellent choice.
+Alternatively, wet, leafy greens and forages are also excellent choices.

 Use a little lower calcium pellet or use no pellets at all.

 If you remove pellets, you can compensate by offering a wide range of appropriate vegetables and a few fruits.

 A Vitamin D supplement is required for proper calcium absorption for a guinea pig lacking exposure to sunlight.